Last Updated on 17 December, 2020 by Veronica

 Day 16.
 Stoer – Durness – John O’Groats

-After a good Scottish breakfast, with haggis included, we made our way to Durness, intending to see puffins and seals, but it was not possible as the puffins left in mid-July.
-So to ease the sorrows, we put a hot chocolate in Cocoa Mountain, one of Scotland’s best chocolate bars.
+After a good Scottish breakfast, with haggis included, we went to Durness, intending to see puffins and seals, but it was impossible as the puffins left in mid-July.

 On our way to John O’Groats, we stop at the Clearances Museum in Betty Hill, the museum is fine, but if you can meet Elliot, a volunteer who works there, you’ll get a fantastic experience, just talk to him.